chobbledotcom/play-test-website/pages/about.md

 - Using their own custom web solutions like Google Spreadsheets
 - Offline with pen and paper

-These all have their merits, but none are open, transparent system that anyone can use or help improve regardless of which trade bodies they belong to or web platforms they use.
+These all have their merits, but none are open, transparent systems that anyone can use or help improve regardless of which trade bodies they belong to or web platforms they use.

 ### Who is building it?